pci-dev/pci/updates/README.md

 - update-src.sh

-`update-db.sh` contains the required sql to update the db from release (n-1) to (n).
+`update-db.sh` allows for the required update sql to be applied to the db;
-The script can contain no sql if there are no changes to apply.
+changes from release (n-1) to (n) are shipped as individual `*.sql` files, which are applied in sequence by the script.
+This can yield no update when there are no `*.sql` files in `updates/`.

 The git history provides for previous versions upgrade scripts.